Why Strategy Alone Does Not Create Alignment

 Many senior leaders and leadership teams mistake having a strategy for being strategic.
 The difference lies in narrative.
 Strategic narrative is not decoration, nor is it a communications exercise.
 It is the practice of continually shaping how the organization understands itself and its choices.

-Being strategic means holding this work — framing reality, clarifying trade-offs, and connecting past, present, and future into a coherent story that others can act upon.
-Plans will change; contexts will shift.
-What endures is the narrative discipline that helps people interpret complexity and move together.
+Being strategic means continually shaping how the organization understands reality, interprets trade-offs, and makes decisions under uncertainty.
+Plans will change and contexts will shift.
+What creates coherence over time is the shared narrative that helps people interpret complexity and move together.

 About the Author

-Nazly Frias is the founder of Leadership Impact, a boutique leadership advisory practice specialized in executive teams and senior leaders in impact-driven professional service firms and organizations.
+Nazly Frias is the founder of Leadership Impact, a boutique leadership advisory practice specializing in executive teams and senior leaders in impact-driven professional service firms and organizations.

-With over 15 years of international experience, Nazly brings a unique dual perspective: she has served as both an insider—leading and being part of leadership teams in global impact consulting firms and public innovation labs—and as an external trusted advisor.
+With over 15 years of international experience, Nazly brings a unique dual perspective: she has served as both an insider—leading and serving on leadership teams at global impact consulting firms and public innovation labs—andan external trusted advisor.
 This combination allows her to understand the internal dynamics, pressures, and blind spots that leadership teams face while maintaining the objectivity needed to guide transformational change.

 Originally from Colombia, Nazly works with clients across the globe in English and Spanish and is based in Berlin.